chuanqisun/micro-controller-programming/week9/note.md

 - Hypothesis 2: Serial Port and its data transmission is causing interference
 - Experiment: switching from a data passing usb c cable to a power only cable reduces artifacts, and removing all serial communication in code
 - Result: noise reduced but not eliminated

+## Stream sine wave from computer to device